hashicorp/consul/plugin/kubernetes/README.md

      on all pods.

-* `endpoint_pod_names` uses the pod name of the pod targeted by the endpoint as the endpoint name in A records, e.g.
-   `endpoint-name.my-service.namespace.svc.cluster.local. in A 1.2.3.4`
-   By default, the endpoint-name name selection is as follows: Use the hostname of the endpoint, or if hostname is not set, use the dashed form of the endpoint IP address (e.g. `1-2-3-4.my-service.namespace.svc.cluster.local.`) If this directive is included, then name selection for endpoints changes as
+* `endpoint_pod_names` uses the pod name of the pod targeted by the endpoint as the endpoint name in A records, e.g., `endpoint-name.my-service.namespace.svc.cluster.local. in A 1.2.3.4` By default, the endpoint-name name selection is as follows: Use the hostname of the endpoint, or if hostname is not set, use the dashed form of the endpoint IP address (e.g., `1-2-3-4.my-service.namespace.svc.cluster.local.`) If this directive is included, then name selection for endpoints changes as
    follows: Use the hostname of the endpoint, or if hostname is not set, use the pod name of the pod targeted by the endpoint.
 If there is no pod targeted by the endpoint, use the dashed IP address form.
-* `upstream` [**ADDRESS**...] defines the upstream resolvers used for resolving services that point to external hosts (aka External Services aka CNAMEs).
+* `upstream` [**ADDRESS**...] defines the upstream resolvers used for resolving services that point to external hosts (aka External Services, aka CNAMEs).
 If no **ADDRESS** is given, CoreDNS will resolve External Services against itself. **ADDRESS** can be an IP, an IP:port, or a path to a file structured like resolv.conf.
 * `ttl` allows you to set a custom TTL for responses.
-The default (and allowed minimum) is to use 5 seconds, the maximum is capped at 3600 seconds.
+The default (and minimum allowed) is 5 seconds, while the maximum is capped at 3600 seconds.
 * `noendpoints` will turn off the serving of endpoint records by disabling the watch on endpoints.
   All endpoint queries and headless service queries will result in an NXDOMAIN.
 * `transfer` enables zone transfers.
 It may be specified multiples times. `To` signals the direction (only `to` is allow). **ADDRESS** must be denoted in CIDR notation (127.0.0.1/32 etc.) or just as plain addresses.
 The special wildcard `*` means: the entire internet.
   Sending DNS notifies is not supported.
-  [Deprecated](https://github.com/kubernetes/dns/blob/master/docs/specification.md#26---deprecated-records) pod records in the sub domain `pod.cluster.local` are not transferred.
+  [Deprecated](https://github.com/kubernetes/dns/blob/master/docs/specification.md#26---deprecated-records) pod records in the subdomain `pod.cluster.local` are not transferred.
 * `fallthrough` **[ZONES...]** If a query for a record in the zones for which the plugin is authoritative results in NXDOMAIN, normally that is what the response will be.
 However, if you specify this option, the query will instead be passed on down the plugin chain, which can include another plugin to handle the query.
 If **[ZONES...]** is omitted, then fallthrough happens for all zones for which the plugin is authoritative.
 If specific zones are listed (for example `in-addr.arpa` and `ip6.arpa`), then only queries for those zones will be subject to fallthrough.
-* `ignore empty_service` return NXDOMAIN for services without any ready endpoint addresses (e.g. ready pods).
+* `ignore empty_service` return NXDOMAIN for services without any ready endpoint addresses (e.g., ready pods).
   This allows the querying pod to continue searching for the service in the search path.
-  The search path could, for example, include another kubernetes cluster.
+  The search path could, for example, include another Kubernetes cluster.

 ## Health